-Cervical cancer is a tumor that affects the cervix, which is the lower, narrow part of the uterus (womb) located between the bladder and the rectum.
+Cervical cancer is a tumor that affects the cervix, which is the lower, narrow part of the uterus located between the bladder and the rectum.
 The cervix forms a canal that opens into the vagina, which leads to the outside of the body.
-In its earliest stage, cervical cancer is not likely to cause any symptoms.
-But as it advances, cervical cancer may cause symptoms such as irregular vaginal bleeding and/or pelvic pain.
+In its earliest stage, cervical cancer is not likely to cause any symptoms, but advanced cervical cancer may cause symptoms such as irregular vaginal bleeding and pelvic pain.

 Cervical cancer often develops slowly over several years.
 In very early stages, it may not cause any symptoms.
 Cervical cancer can be detected with a Pap test, which is why it is crucial to get checked routinely based on your gynecologist’s recommendation.

 In later stages, cervical cancer may cause a variety of symptoms, including:

 - Abnormal vaginal discharge

 - Bleeding after menopause

 If you have one or more these symptoms, it doesn’t necessarily mean you have cancer.
 Consult with your doctor to determine what is causing your symptoms.

 Cervical cancer can develop from abnormal cells in the cervix.
 In the vast majority of cases, normal cells are transformed into abnormal cells by a high-risk human papillomavirus (HPV) infection.
 However, some cells are constantly undergoing change, and in rare cases normal cells can transform into abnormal cells during this natural process.